-Investors and their enterprises operating within its territory of each Party shall endeavour to voluntarily incorporate internationally recognized standards of corporate social responsibility in their practices and internal policies, such as statements of principle that have been endorsed or are supported by the Parties.
-These principles may address issues such as labour, the environment, human rights, community relations and anti-corruption.
+Investors and their enterprises operating within the territory of each Party shall endeavor to voluntarily incorporate internationally recognized standards of corporate social responsibility in their practices and internal policies, such as statements of principle that have been endorsed or are supported by the Parties.
+These principles may address issues such as labour, the environment, human rights, community relations and anticorruption.